 Economic Growth in Canada

-Canada experienced stable but moderate GDP growth from 2013 to 2022.
-The economy benefited from brisk population growth, close ties to a robust U.S. economy, strong natural resource sectors and improved trade ties with Asian and European economies thanks to participation in new free trade deals.
-Post-pandemic recovery in 2021-2022 was supported by fiscal stimulus and rebounding global demand.
+Over the last decade, Canada's economy benefited from brisk population growth, close ties to a robust U.S. economy, strong natural resource sectors and improved trade ties with Asian and European economies thanks to participation in new free trade deals.
+GDP growth frequently clocked over 2% per year, above the G7 average.
+Following a contraction in 2020, the post-pandemic recovery was supported by fiscal stimulus, rapid population growth and rebounding global demand.
+However, GDP growth in 2023 and 2024 was below trend, weighed on by a lack of productivity growth and despite the large increase in the size of the labor force.

 Canada GDP Chart